 In college they’ll need to fend for themselves, and that includes a host of tasks, such as knowing how to find a good price for their textbooks, how to deposit a check, mail a package, fill a prescription, or make an appointment when they’re sick.

 “Teens don’t know what they don’t know,” Dunn points out.
-Get them used to navigating everyday situations by themselves—whether it’s getting supplies for their science project or making an appointment to get their haircut.
+To get them ready for college, get them used to navigating everyday situations by themselves—whether it’s getting supplies for their science project or making an appointment to get their haircut.
 She recommends that parents log everything they do for their teen in a week: “Take inventory and ask yourself if your child could do these things without your help.
 If not, start delegating and working with them to master them.”

 6. Can they recognize mental health needs?